 Q: We think the advised award result is incorrect.
 What should we do?

 A: You will need to submit a formal Grade Review Request.
-These will be considered after the initial judging phase has been completed, in April.
-Presentation of awards for entries requesting Grade Review will normally be deferred to the RoSPA Scotland ceremony in September or alternatively any award can be posted.
+These will be considered after the initial judging phase has been completed in March.
+Presentation of awards for entries requesting Grade Review will normally be deferred to postal dispatch.

-Grade Review Requests must be received in writing within 5 working days of result notification.
-A short statement is required of why the grade is considered incorrect, along with additional payment for one of the following Review options:
+Grade Review Requests must be received in writing within five working days of result notification.
+A short statement is required of why the grade is considered incorrect, along with additional payment for one of the following review options:

 A Grade Review Request may result in the previously advised award level being promoted, remaining the same or being demoted.
 As with all entries in the scheme, RoSPA reserves the right to vary the grade awarded if information is later received that would have affected the grade if known at the time of initial assessment.